 Before continuing, it’s a good idea to check the unit’s overall health.

-- Pop in some batteries and a cartridge and turn on the unit, check if the LED turns on and the Gameboy goes past the Nintendo intro.
+- Pop in some batteries and a cartridge and turn on the unit, check if the LED turns on and the Gameboy gets past the Nintendo intro.
+Check for leakedbattery acid on the battery contact springs.

 - Plug in a set of earbuds and check if the sound card still works for the audio jack.

-- Check the buttons, especially the D-pad.
+- Check the buttons, especially the right arrow on the D-pad.
 There’s a rubber template behind those buttons, that suffers from intense wear, especially the right button, which makes sense, since that’s the direction you mostly advance in.

 Step 3: Separate Front Shell From Back Shell